 Having walked around to check out the various sarcophagi, I’d lost the trail back.
 Despite my best efforts, I simply couldn’t locate it.
 I did, at least, know which direction I needed to head.

-I continued ahead, crawling through tight spaces and breaking off branches to clear new openings.
+I continued ahead, crawling through the thick overgrowth and breaking off branches to clear new openings.
 I slipped several times and got pretty scratched up, but I did eventually make it.

 Now knowing that the southeast necropolis (see below) offers even better views, I’d recommend you skip this viewpoint and save your energy for later.